grisha/mod_python/Doc/directives.rst

 taken.
 Because of this, you should not rely on the directive as a way to restore the pythonpath to some value if your code changes it.

+When multiple PythonPath directives are specified, the effect is not cumulative, last directive will override all previous ones.

 .. note::

    This directive should not be used as a security measure since the